-There has been a reduction in the total number of dangerous, menacing or restricted breed dogs registered within the municipality and current protocols for the management of these breeds, together with our plans for the currency of this plan, are considered appropriate for the management of these dog categories.
+There has been a reduction in the total number of dangerous, menacing or restricted breed dogs registered within the municipality.
+Current protocols for the management of these breeds, together with this plan, are considered appropriate for the management of these dog categories.

-Objective 1: Identify and re egister all Declar ed Dogs in the municipality. identity and it CBISICI un Decliui cu bogs in the mannerpancy.
+Objective 14: Identify and register all Declared Dogs in the municipality.

-Activity When Evaluation Review process for declaration of By May Compliance with legal changes dangerous & menacing dogs in order to 2023 improve alignment with changing legal Successful defence of VCAT appeals against requirements Council's declaration decisions.
-Cross-reference micro-chip database information with current Council registration database for potential restricted breed dogs Annually Cross referencing with Council's registration database Inspect all industrial properties in the municipality for dogs housed or kept for guarding purposes Annually as part of door knock process Number of guard dogs identified as not registered
+Activity When Evaluation Review process for declaration of dangerous and menacing dogs in order to improve alignment with changing legal requirements.
+By May 2023 Compliance with legal changes.
+Successful defence of VCAT appeals against Council's declaration decisions.
+Cross-reference microchip database information with current Council registration database for potential restricted breed dogs.
+Annually Cross referencing with Council's registration database.
+Inspect all industrial properties in the municipality for dogs housed or kept for guarding purposes.
+Annually as part of door knock process Number of guard dogs identified as not registered.

-Objective 2: Effectively inspect and audit all declared dog premises annually to ensure they are following the keeping requirements.
+Objective 15: Effectively inspect and audit all declared dog premises annually to ensure they are following the keeping requirements.